mit-rss/wall_follower_sim/README.md

 ## Submission

 There will be 6 log files created for 6 tests.
-These logs files will appear in your Ros2 workspace home: `racecar_docker/home/racecar_ws/TEST_NAME_log.npz` Submit all your test files to the gradescope assignment.
+These logs files will appear in your Ros2 workspace home: `racecar_docker/home/racecar_ws/TEST_NAME_log.npz` Submit all your test files to the [gradescope assignment](https://www.gradescope.com/courses/728544).

+(if you have not generated all the files because you have not passed all the tests you can still get partial points from submitting whatever files you do have)